ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

 ## Next steps
 {: #next-step-fs-byok}

-When you refresh the list of file shares in the UI, the new share appears at the beginning of the list with "customer managed" as the encryption type.
-When the share is created, it shows a status of `stable`.

 - Manage the root keys that are protecting your file share by [rotating](/docs/vpc?topic=vpc-vpc-key-rotation), [disabling](/docs/vpc?topic=vpc-vpc-encryption-managing&interface=ui#byok-disable-root-keys), or [deleting](/docs/vpc?topic=vpc-vpc-encryption-managing&interface=ui#byok-delete-root-keys) keys.